5W2H Problem Description: Complete Guide to Master Deviation Investigations

 A masterfully crafted problem description accomplishes three critical missions:

-1. It Defines the Boundaries: It establishes a clear and precise frame.
-It prevents the investigation from wandering down irrelevant paths, saving invaluable time and resources.
+Establishes a clear and precise frame, preventing the investigation from wandering down irrelevant paths.

 The industry trend is shifting away from subjective narratives and toward structured, data-rich descriptions.
 It is no longer enough to say what happened.
 You must quantify it, locate it, and contextualize it with surgical precision.